PffIdunno/iit-linux-search/text_processing_with_linux_commands.md

 ![Ex_6](Ex_6.png)

-**Explanation** Write the explanation why the specific command was used.
+**Explanation** cut extracts the user field.
+The output is sorted (a prerequisite for uniq), uniq removes duplicates, and wc -l counts the remaining unique lines

 ---